Codecademy/docs/content/swiftui/concepts/views/terms/lazyVStack/lazyVStack.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`LazyVStack`** has all the properties as a standard `VStack` but it will not create items until it needs to render them on screen.
-This comes very handy when creating long lists and can allow an app to run smoother and faster.
+The **`LazyVStack`** has all the properties of a standard [`VStack`](https://www.codecademy.com/resources/docs/swiftui/views/vstack) but will not create items until it needs to be rendered on screen.
+This is useful when creating long lists and can allow an app to run smoother and faster.

 ## Syntax